BeyondATC/BeyondATC_Wiki/docs/knowledge-base/cpdlc.md

 ---

-# How to use CPDLC with BeyondATC
+# How to use CPDLC/ACARS with BeyondATC

-This page explains how CPDLC works in BeyondATC, what it can do, and what you need to know before using it.
+This page explains how CPDLC / ACARS works in BeyondATC, what it can do, and what you need to know before using it.

 ---

-## What is CPDLC?
+## What is CPDLC/ACARS?

-**CPDLC** is a digital communication system that allows pilots and ATC to exchange messages via **text** rather than voice.
+CPDLC (Controller–Pilot Data Link Communications) is a digital communication system that allows ATC and pilots to exchange operational ATC messages via text instead of voice.

-It is used heavily in modern aviation to:
+It is used in modern aviation to:

 - Reduce radio congestion
 - Improve clarity and reduce misunderstandings
-- Provide an efficient alternative to voice in busy or high-workload environments
+- Support operations in busy or high-workload environments

-CPDLC is commonly used for:
+CPDLC is used for ATC communications, including:

-- **Pre-Departure Clearances (PDC)**
-- **DCL (Data Link Departure Clearance)**
-- **Altitude, route, and speed instructions**
+- Altitude, route, and speed instructions
+- Frequency changes
-- **Pilot requests** (directs, altitude changes, etc.)
+- Pilot requests (directs, climbs/descents, etc.)
-- **Information services** via ACARS (D-ATIS, METAR, etc.)

 > **CPDLC supplements voice communication — it does not replace it.**

+ACARS (Aircraft Communications Addressing and Reporting System) is a data transmission system used to send and receive digital messages between aircraft and ground systems.

+ACARS acts as a transport layer and is used for a wide range of services, including:

+- Pre-Departure Clearances (PDC / DCL)
+- Information services (D-ATIS, METAR)

 ---